Measurement of the $\Lambda_c^+$ lifetime

 The momenta of charged particles are scaled by a factor, 0.99971, determined by calibrating the peak positions of abundant charm, strange, and bottom hadron decays.
 The uncertainty on this scale factor, 0.0009, results in a systematic uncertainty on the \Lc lifetime of $0.09\fs$.
 The uncertainty on the world average of the \Lc mass results in a negligible systematic uncertainty.

 As a check of the internal consistency of the lifetime measurement, the full analysis is repeated on subsets of data chosen according to data-collection periods and \Lc momentum ranges, directions, and charge.
 The result for each subset is consistent with the full result.
 The lifetime fit is also repeated by selecting the candidate with the best vertex fit probability or randomly selecting a candidate, rather than rejecting events with multiple candidates.
 The difference in lifetime in each case is negligible.
 Finally, several events in the data have lifetimes greater than 4 ps, as shown in Fig.~\ref{fig:lifetime-fit}.
-Studies of simulated events suggest that these are from long lived charm meson decays and show that they do not bias the lifetime result with the current data-set size.
+Studies of simulated events suggest that these are from long-lived charm meson decays and show that they do not bias the lifetime result with the current dataset size.

-In conclusion, we measure the \Lc lifetime to be $\tauLc\pm\tauLcStat\stat\pm\tauLcSyst\syst\fs$ using data with an integrated luminosity of \lumi collected by the \belletwo experiment at the SuperKEKB asymmetric-energy \epem collider.
+In conclusion, we measure the \Lc lifetime to be $\tauLc\pm\tauLcStat\pm\tauLcSyst\fs$, where the first uncertainty is statistical and the second systematic, using data with an integrated luminosity of \lumi collected by the \belletwo experiment at the SuperKEKB asymmetric-energy \epem collider.
 This is consistent with the recent, relative measurement by LHCb~\cite{Aaij:2019lwg} and other previous results, though the mild tension between the measurement by CLEO~\cite{CLEO:2001} and all other measurements remains.
 The absolute measurement presented here is the most precise \Lc lifetime measurement to date and may be useful to test the accuracy of HQE models as theoretical precision improves and discrepancies between theory and experiment become more significant.